 - Determine how many students to admit to the school

 - Meet with prospective students and encourage them to apply

-- Review applications to determine if each potential student should be admitted
+- Review applications to determine which students should be admitted

 - Analyze data about applicants and admitted students

-Many admissions counselors are assigned a region of the country and travel to that region to speak to high school counselors and students.
+Admissions officers also prepare promotional materials about the school.
+They often are assigned a region of the country to which they travel and speak to high school counselors and students.

-Admissions officers may work with the financial aid department to offer packages of federal and institutional financial aid to prospective students.
+Admissions officers who work with the financial aid department offer packages of federal and institutional financial aid to prospective students.